 It's about a little pig named Owen.
 His granny's birthday is coming up, and when his mom asks him what he wants to send to her, he says, "A GIANT hug."
 He doesn't mean a picture of a hug or XOXOs or a letter saying he wishes he could hug her.
 No, he means an actual, physical, real-live hug.
 And he wants to send it through the mail.

-Although the postmaster, Mr. Nevin, admits that they "don't normally send hugs," he agrees to try.
+Although the postmaster, Mr. Nevin, admits that they "don't normally send hugs," he agrees to try to mail a hug.
 Thus begins a hug chain that stretches clear across the country--from postmaster to mail sorter to driver to deliverer.
 Each character opens his arms as wide as he can and passes along the giant hug.
 And, as you might expect, the act of receiving and giving the hug somehow seems to brighten everyone's day, even James', a porcupine who is "not the hugging type."

 And then I realized it wasn't necessarily the hug itself that was making everyone happy but the interaction with each other: the greeting, the talking, the physical closeness.
 It was knowing that someone else was paying attention to you.